sharadgupta27/camera-spectroscopy/README.md

 ## Results

 The results of this project show that smartphone-based spectroscopy can be used to accurately predict a variety of soil properties.
-The best performing models were able to achieve a high degree of accuracy for most of the soil properties that were tested.
+The best performing models were able to achieve a sufficiently good degree of accuracy for most of the soil properties that were tested.

 ## Citation

 If you use the code or data in this repository, please cite the following paper:

-Gupta, S. K., et al. (2023).
+Gupta, S. K., Efrati, B., Amir, O., Francos, N., Sternberg, M., & Ben-Dor, E. (2023).
 Smartphone-based spectroscopy as a tool to estimate soil attributes for the citizen science concept.
-Smart Agricultural Technology, 100327.
+Smart Agricultural Technology. https://doi.org/10.1016/j.atech.2023.100327